 Family Wellbeing

-Family Wellbeing has been developed to improve the health and wellbeing of some of the most vulnerable and disadvantaged children and families in West Cumbria by:
+Family Wellbeing was developed to improve the health and wellbeing of some of the most vulnerable and disadvantaged children and families in West Cumbria by:

 • Encouraging a whole-family approach, supporting parents and families to engage and actively support their children’s development